wavemaker/docs/learn/how-tos/configuring-sap-hana-clouddb.md

 ## Introduction

-The document explains the steps to connect to an SAP HANA CLOUD database from the WaveMaker application.
-SAP HANA is an in-memory, column-oriented, relational database management system offered by SAP.
-The platform provides a storage system to store and retrieve data as requested by the applications.
-In addition, it performs advanced analytics.
-But we will be able to configure only relational schemas in WaveMaker.
+This document explains the steps to connect to SAP HANA CLOUD database and configure the relational database schema in WaveMaker.SAP HANA Cloud is a fully managed in-memory cloud database as a service (DBaaS) offered by SAP that helps in managing your data storage and integration while running powerful applications.

 ## Prerequisites
 - WaveMaker Studio Version 10.6 and above.
 - SAP HANA CLOUD connection details such as